mietzen/catch-all-autofill/README.md

   - Scrap Bulkfill
   - Scrap csv export
   - Folder structure
+  - Do we need / Why do we need:
+    - CUSTOM_WORDLIST and USE_CUSTOM_WORDLIST if we already got WORDLIST_URL
+    - USAGE_LOG
+    - DATA_VERSION
+    - VALIDATION.MIN_FIELD_WIDTH and VALIDATION.MIN_FIELD_HEIGHT
+    - PASSWORD_MANAGER_EXCLUSIONS
+    - EMAIL.MIN_DIGITS EMAIL.MAX_DIGITS EMAIL.MIN_WORDLIST_SIZE EMAIL.WORD_MIN_LENGTH
+  - In background.js handleMessage has input sender, which is unused
 - Json import
 - Check if E-Mail is valid or collides with existing
 - Github backup / Restore option